 Has a special car been a significant part of your life’s journey?
 I’d love to paint your story.

-I guess you could say I’m a car guy, an animal person, and a story teller — on canvas.
+I guess you could say I’m a car guy and a story teller — on canvas.

 Want to capture your memory in a painting?